ePages-de/epages-devportal/_posts/2019/2019-06-13-how-to-localize-software.md

 As the last step before handing over the content and having professionals begin translating, you should ensure the expertise of the translators and test for their skills for your specific content.
 This is especially important if you have not previously used glossaries or term bases that can be used for localization, as those will have to be created ideally only by experts in the field.

-## Submitting Your Content for Localization
+## Submitting your content for localization

 You can extract your strings yourself, have it handled by a software solution or opt for automatic extraction of strings in the platform solution you chose for your software localization.
 However, the strings are not and should not be the only content you submit to your translators or LSP.